 '''

-$ activate calliope
+$ conda activate calliope

 '''

 You are now ready to use Calliope together with the free and open source GLPK solver.
-Read the next section for more information on alternative solvers.
+However, we recommend to not use this solver where possible, since it performs relatively poorly (both in solution time and stability of result).
+Indeed, our example models use the free and open source CBC solver instead, but installing it on Windows requires an extra step.
+Read the next section for more information on installing alternative solvers.